-The at-large fair is for high school students that are not in a region served by any other fair.
-Online registration is required.
+The Gresham-Barlow Science Expo (GBSE) is the at-large regional fair for high school students that are not in a region served by any other fair.

 Due to the Coronavirus, the traditional in-person GBSE and the NWSE events were cancelled and restructured into a digital science expo.

 Two Gresham High School projects were awarded the Pacific Northwest Scientist Award*: Alexis Klementis, for her project The Effect of Light Shielding on Light Pollution at Night in Oregon and Adamari Saldana for her project The Effect of Meat Substitute on Rate of Digestion in a Simulated Stomach.
 This award is sponsored by The Pacific Northwest Local Section of the American Industrial Hygiene Association (AIHA).